monodozer/vl53l4cd-micropython-rp2350/README.md

 library is vl53l4cd.py
 and a check testprogramm.py

-you can change internal mesurment and timing budget in vl53l4cd.py
+you can change internal mesurement and timing budget in vl53l4cd.py

         # 4. HIGH SPEED SETUP (100Hz / 10ms)